Purdue Fort Wayne Mastodons play in Horizon League Tournament against the Robert Morris Colonials - WTOP News

 Fort Wayne, Indiana; Tuesday, 7 p.m.
 EST

-BOTTOM LINE: The Purdue Fort Wayne Mastodons take on the Robert Morris Colonials in the Horizon League Tournament.
+BOTTOM LINE: The Purdue Fort Wayne Mastodons and Robert Morris Colonials square off in the Horizon League Tournament.

 The Colonials are 6-14 in Horizon League play.
-Robert Morris ranks seventh in the Horizon League allowing 75.7 points while holding opponents to 46.0% shooting.
+Robert Morris is 1-5 when it has fewer turnovers than its opponents and averages 13.4 turnovers per game.

-Purdue Fort Wayne is shooting 47.3% from the field this season, 1.3 percentage points higher than the 46.0% Robert Morris allows to opponents.
-Robert Morris averages 8.5 made 3-pointers per game this season, 1.8 more made shots on average than the 6.7 per game Purdue Fort Wayne allows.
+Purdue Fort Wayne averages 9.6 made 3-pointers per game, 2.7 more made shots than the 6.9 per game Robert Morris allows.
+Robert Morris averages 8.5 made 3-pointers per game this season, 1.8 more made shots on average than the 6.7 per game Purdue Fort Wayne gives up.

 TOP PERFORMERS: Jalen Jackson is averaging 16.2 points and 1.6 steals for the Mastodons.
-Rasheed Bello is averaging 14 points and four assists over the past 10 games for Purdue Fort Wayne.
+Rasheed Bello is averaging 14.0 points over the last 10 games for Purdue Fort Wayne.

+Markeese Hastings is averaging 14.5 points and 7.8 rebounds for the Colonials.
+Josh Corbin is averaging 14.3 points over the last 10 games for Robert Morris.

 LAST 10 GAMES: Mastodons: 6-4, averaging 79.2 points, 32.4 rebounds, 14.3 assists, 8.2 steals and 3.4 blocks per game while shooting 47.6% from the field.
 Their opponents have averaged 72.3 points per game.